Capital One: 2005–present

-In 2005 Capital One became the first monoline credit card issuer to buy a bank, as it entered into retail banking by acquiring Hibernia National Bank.
-It purchased the New Orleans, Louisiana-based Hibernia for $4.9 billion in cash and stock.
-It acquired Melville, New York-based North Fork Bank for $13.2 billion in cash and stock in 2006.
-The acquisition of retail banks greatly reduced its dependency on the credit-card business alone.
-It briefly considered acquiring Netspend, a marketer of prepaid debit cards, for $700 million in 2007, but the deal was not ultimately completed.
+In 2005, Capital One acquired New Orleans, Louisiana-based Hibernia National Bank for $4.9 billion in cash and stock, becoming the first monoline credit card issuer to buy a bank.
+This reduced its dependency on the credit-card business.

+Capital One acquired Melville, New York-based North Fork Bank and its subsidiary, GreenPoint Mortgage, for $13.2 billion in cash and stock in 2006.
+In August 2007, during the subprime mortgage crisis, Capital One closed GreenPoint Mortgage, due in part to investor pressures, cutting 1,900 jobs and leading to $860 million in charges.

+In August 2007, Capital One agreed to acquire NetSpend for $700 million.
+In November 2007, the transaction was modified; Capital One instead acquired just a minority interest in NetSpend.

+In 2008, Capital One received an investment of $3.56 billion from the United States Treasury as a result of the Troubled Asset Relief Program.
+In June 2009, Capital One repurchased the stock the company issued to the U.S. Treasury for $3.67 billion, resulting in a profit of over $100 million to the U.S. Treasury.

-In 2008, Capital One debuted their blue and red "swoosh" logo, and underwent a $13 billion marketing campaign in the following years.
-The similarity of Credit One Bank's logo and the Capital One logo caused confusion among consumers, with many not realizing they were separate companies.
-Credit One Bank adopted their black and blue "swoosh" logo in 2006.
+In 2008, Capital One debuted its blue and red "swoosh" logo, and began a $13 billion marketing campaign.
+The similarity of the logo to that of Credit One Bank, which adopted a similar logo in 2006, caused confusion among consumers, with many not realizing they were separate companies.
 In February 2009, Capital One acquired Chevy Chase Bank for $520 million in cash and stock.

-In January 2011, Capital One acquired Canada-based Hudson's Bay Company's private credit card portfolio from Synchrony Financial, then known as GE Financial.
+In January 2011, Capital One acquired Canada-based Hudson's Bay Company's private credit card portfolio from GE Financial.

 In April 2011, Capital One signed a deal with Kohl's to handle Kohl's private label credit card program that was previously serviced by Chase Bank for a seven-year period for an undisclosed amount.
-The contract between the two companies was extended in May 2014.
+The contract was extended several times.

+In June 2011, ING Group announced the sale of its ING Direct division to Capital One for $9 billion in cash and stock.
+The transaction was scrutinized by Barney Frank, Thomas M. Hoenig, and others on the basis of the bank becoming too big to fail, but nevertheless, the acquisition received regulatory approval and was completed in February 2012.
+ING Direct was rebranded as Capital One 360 in March 2013, a move announced to customers in November 2012.

-In August 2011, Capital One reached a deal with HSBC to acquire its U.S. credit card operations.
+In August 2011, Capital One acquired the U.S. credit card operations of HSBC.
 Capital One paid $31.3 billion in exchange for $28.2 billion in loans and $600 million in other assets.
 The acquisition was completed in May 2012.
 The acquisition also included private issued credit cards for such companies as Saks Fifth Avenue, Neiman Marcus, and Lord & Taylor that were previously handled by HSBC.

 In February 2012, along with several other banks, Capital One announced support for the Isis Mobile Wallet payment system.
 However, in September 2013, Capital One dropped support for the venture.

 In 2012, Capital One closed 41 branch locations.